daos-stack/daos/src/client/dfs/dfs-progressive-layout.md

 ## MWC tools update

-The DFS check tool needs to be updated to account for tail object scanning and not just the existing oid.
-Any orphaned objects (head or tail) will be stored in the lost+found.
-There will be no way to determine if an orphaned object was a head or tail object.
+The DFS check tool (`daos fs check`, `dfs_cont_check()`) must account for the tail object in addition to the head oid stored in the directory entry.
+A progressive-layout file is backed by two objects (head and tail), and the object index table (OIT) lists both, so both must be marked as reachable during the namespace scan; otherwise the tail is treated as a leaked object.

+Implemented behavior:

+- Namespace marking (`oit_mark_cb`): after looking up an entry, if it is a regular file with an active tail (`obj->f.has_tail`), the checker marks `obj->f.tail_oid` in the OIT in addition to the head oid.
+Under `--verify` the tail object is also passed to `daos_obj_verify()`.
+- Relink directory descent (`fetch_mark_oids`): when descending a leaked directory (Pass 1 of `--relink`), each child entry is read for its tail fields (`tail_oid`/`tail_state`, only present at layout >= v4) and any active tail oid is marked too, so it is not double-relinked or removed.

+Orphan (leaked) handling and its limitation:

+- When a file is itself leaked (its parent directory entry is lost), both the head and tail become unmarked orphans and are relinked into `lost+found` as independent objects.
+There is no way to determine whether an orphaned array was a head or a tail: the head->tail association (`tail_oid`/`split_off`/`tail_state`) lived only in the lost parent entry, and both objects are plain byte arrays with no back-reference.
+Each orphan is relinked as a separate, non-PL file — the head holding logical bytes `[0, split_off)` and the tail holding `[split_off, EOF)` reindexed from 0 — leaving the user to stitch the data back together manually if needed.

 ## Test Plan